Zivash/carpool/README.md

 The Carpool App is designed to revolutionize the way people commute by offering a smart, efficient, and eco-friendly solution for shared rides.
-Whether you're commuting to work, running errands, or heading out for a night on the town, our app makes it easy to connect with others going your way.
+Whether you're commuting to work or heading out for a night on the town, our app makes it easy to connect with others going your way.

 ---